j13mehul/j-mehul/README.md

 ## I'm a Data scientist, and I like to expore new tech!!

-- 🌱 I’m currently learning LLMs and RL
+- 🌱 I’m currently learning LLMs and RL.
-- 👯 I have worked on various domains and implemented State of the Art models using ML and DL
+- 🧑‍💻 I have worked on various domains and implemented State of the Art models using ML and DL.
-- ⚡ Fun fact: I love to draw, play video games, go for a Hike
+- 😉 Fun Fact: I love to draw, play video games, go for a Hike.

 ## Connect with me:
 &nbsp;&nbsp;